WilsonJhub/reading-notes/README.md

-# My Learning Journal
+# Inspiration Journal

 ## Growth Mindset

-A growth mindset means that I know that I can do **ANYTHING** I put my mind to.
+Developing a growth mindset means that the major key to a better future is ***YOU***.

-- Don't forget to take breaks!
+You must hold yourself accountable and truly understand that you can achieve any goal that you set out to achieve.

-- Drink lots of water!
+- Remember, there are no losses.
+Only ***LESSONS***!
-- Ask my classmates for help!
+- Taking mental breaks!

-Test.
+- Life is like a Sine wave.
+There are ups and there are downs.
+If you are on the down wave, then you can assume that you are getting closer to the top.